 Further along, the rotary encoder’s button, which is a binary sensor, has a series of functions.
 These are controlled using different multi-clicks.
 On function will skip to the next track, another will shuffle the playlist, and the final one will pause or resume the music.

 The final part is a script which will tell Home Assistant what to do when the push button or rotary encoder is used.
 As the media player isn’t directly connected to the ESPHome node, there is no way of doing this directly and Home Assistant is needed as an intermediary.
 You could also write this script in Home Assistant using an automation or in Node-RED.

 How to improve the ESPHome volume knob with OLED screen

 As it is, this ESPHome project is very basic.
-That isn’t necesseraly a bad thing as not every project has to be complex.
-Sometimes you just want to get something done and have it working.
+That isn’t necessarily a bad thing, as not every project has to be complex.
+Every so often, you just want to get something done and have it working.
 That said, I do believe there could be some further development done.